 Skip to Content

 Narrow-leaved plantain is a very common perennial weed found in many lawns and pastures, and often in waste places as well.
 It is typically found in "run-down" pastures which do not have much grass and clover in them.
 It doesn't cause any harm, and is actually eaten by livestock and thus is quite useful.
 However, pastures with more narrow-leaved plantain than grass are usually low-producing pastures, and so is often a sign that the pasture needs replacing.
 The plantains are often lumped in with dandelion and weeds similar to this species and all called "flat-weeds".
 As with all these species, it tolerates low fertility conditions well.
 However a weed is a plant growing where it’s not wanted, interfering with human activities.
-The tolerance that narrow-leaved plantain has of low fertility plus its palatability to livestock has resulted in release of a number of cultivars of narrow-leaved plantain (eg Tonic) for inclusion into pasture mixes, initially for organic farming systems where species may need to tolerate low fertiliser inputs, but now also for high levels of animal production.
+The tolerance that narrow-leaved plantain has of low fertility plus its palatability to livestock has resulted in release of a number of cultivars of narrow-leaved plantain (eg Tonic) for inclusion into pasture mixes, initially for organic farming systems where species may need to tolerate low fertiliser inputs, but now also for high levels of animal production and also for its role in reducing nitrate leaching from animals grazing on it.
 Our research has shown it has higher concentrations of certain minerals such as copper and zinc than ryegrass or clover.
 Thus there can be some debate over whether this is really a weed in pastures at all.
 Certainly in lawns though, it has no useful features and generally creates an eye-sore.

 The only weed that narrow-leaved plantain is likely to be confused with is broad-leaved plantain.
 However, the leaf shape and width are quite different (see photo).
 Also, the brownish fruits on the seed-head of narrow-leaved plantain are clustered closer to the tip of the stem than with broad-leaved plantain where fruits extend much further down the stem.
 The plantains tend not to have a standard tap-root like the other flat-weeds.
 There is a definite crown just below ground level.
 However, there is usually a large number of adventitious roots spreading downward from this crown rather than a single tap-root.
 With narrow-leaved plantain, a short thick rhizome also often forms from which new plants can develop.
 The wild form of narrow-leaved plantain can usually be distinguished from the improved cultivars such as Tonic as the latter tend to have more erect leaves and grow more vigorously than the wild type.